momo182/ssup/README.md

 - env vars can use subshell syntax to grab a value
 - password fields can use subshell syntax to grab a value and use plain text value
 - added automatic shellcheck support if you have it in PATH
-- added #source:// directive for task script
+- added #source:// directive for `run:` and `local:`
 - ssup now changes dir to Supfile location to accomodate use of relative links with #source://
 - all data transfers are now on rclone binary
+- skip all networks definitions to use implicit localhost mode (makefile mode)
+- namespaces to collect vars from one stage and pass those to next stages

 # Demo